amrmhassan/smart-wallet/NOTES.md

 # add a quick actions screen so the user can preview them in a separate screen with the income and outcome when clicking the quick actions Text above the quick actions

 # make the quick actions in the home screen to be income in a column and outcome in another column=> this is experimental and can be removed if needed

+# add the ability for a transaction to know if it was added by a quick action or not